hemanthkumar314/ImageGenie/README.md

 ### Usage

-1. Run the Frontend:
+1. Run the Frontend and navigate to ` http://localhost:5173 ` in broswer
    ```bash
    npm run dev
 2. Run the Backend Server:
    ```bash
    npm start
-3.Sign up or log in using your Google Account.
+3. Sign up or log in using your Google Account
-4.Now, generate your stunning and amazing images!
+4. Now, generate your stunning and amazing images!